WCW World War 3

 World War 3 was an annual professional wrestling pay-per-view event produced by World Championship Wrestling (WCW).
-The pay-per-view's title also was the name of its signature match, a three-ring, sixty-man battle royal.
+The pay-per-view's title was also the name of its signature match, a three-ring, sixty-man battle royal.
 The event took place every November from 1995 until 1998.
 Like the Royal Rumble, the World War 3 match was held at the event that shared its name.
-The first two World War 3 events were held at the Norfolk Scope and the last two were held at The Palace of Auburn Hills.
+The first two World War 3 events were held at the Norfolk Scope and the last two were held at the Palace of Auburn Hills.
 In 1999, it was replaced by Mayhem.

-WWE owns the rights of World War 3 since the sale of WCW and its trademarks in 2001.
+WWE owns the rights to World War 3 since the sale of WCW and its trademarks in 2001.
 In February 2021, all WCW pay-per-views were made available on the WWE Network.

 Rules

 The rules for a World War 3 match were similar to the rules for a traditional battle royal match: